-Through the lifesaving Eddie Eagle GunSafe® Program, established in 1988, more than 30 million pre-kindergarten to third-grade children have learned that if they see a firearm in an unsupervised situation, they should "STOP!
+Through the lifesaving Eddie Eagle GunSafe® Program, established in 1988, more than 31 million pre-kindergarten to third-grade children have learned that if they see a firearm in an unsupervised situation, they should "STOP!
 Don't touch.
 Run away.
 Tell a grown-up."
-Over the years, NRA's Refuse To Be A Victim® seminars have helped more than 125,000 men and women develop their own personal safety plan using common-sense strategies.
+Over the years, NRA's Refuse To Be A Victim® seminars have helped more than 150,000 men and women develop their own personal safety plans using common-sense strategies.

-In 1990, NRA made a dramatic move to ensure that the financial support for firearmrelated educational activities would be available now and for future generations.
+In 1990, NRA made a dramatic move to ensure that the financial support for firearm-related educational activities would be available now and for future generations.
 Establishing The NRA Foundation, a 501(c)(3) tax-exempt organization, provided a means to raise tax-deductible contributions in support of gun safety and educational efforts benefiting young people, women, hunters, gun collectors, law enforcement officers and the physically disabled.
-To date, The NRA Foundation has awarded \$370 million in funding through more than 45,000 grants to eligible organizations in support of the shooting sports.
+To date, The NRA Foundation has awarded over \$398 million in funding through more than 49,000 grants to eligible organizations in support of the shooting sports and other programs that foster Second Amendment freedoms.

-Another vital source of support for education programs is Friends of NRA, a nationwide system of community fundraising events.
-Friends of NRA has raised more than \$600 million since the program's inception, with youth programs receiving 80 percent of the funding.
+A vital source of that support is the Foundation's Friends of NRA program, a nationwide system of community fundraising events.
+Friends of NRA has raised more than \$392 million since the program's inception in 1992.
+Over the past five years, 48 percent of all Foundation grants benefitted youth-related programs.

-With 15 galleries and more than 3,000 firearms on exhibit, the National Firearms Museum at NRA headquarters in Fairfax, Va., traces the development of firearms from the earliest hand cannons to modern-day sporting and military arms.
+With 15 galleries and more than 3,000 firearms on exhibit, the National Firearms Museum at NRA headquarters in Fairfax, Va., traces the development of firearms from the earliest hand cannons to modernday sporting and military arms.
 The museum tells the story of how Americans and their guns gained freedom in the Revolutionary War, earned a place in the American wilderness and won two world wars to preserve the freedoms and liberties we enjoy today.